Florida school shooting timeline

-The suspected gunman accused of killing 17 people at a Florida high school Wednesday afternoon tried to fire at fleeing students from the building’s third-floor windows, but the high-impact windows didn’t shatter, a state senator said.
+The suspected gunman accused of killing 17 people at a Florida high school this month tried to fire at fleeing students from the building’s third-floor windows, but the high-impact windows didn’t shatter, a state senator said.

 State Sen. Bill Galvano said authorities told him it would have been easy for the suspect, identified as 19-year-old Nikolas Cruz, to open the windows.

 “Thank God he didn’t,” Galvano said.
-He said he was given a tour of the school and was shown bullet holes on the glass.
+He said he was given a tour of the school and was shown bullet marks on the glass.

-Cruz set off fire alarms during the incident, luring hundreds of students out of their classrooms so he could open fire with a semi-automatic AR-15 assault rifle, investigators said.

 After he fired several rounds, Cruz reportedly dropped his weapon and hid among the crowd as students and faculty evacuated Marjory Stoneman Douglas High School in Parkland, Florida.